numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Investigating Figure :ref:`fig:HorizontalvsVertical` more carefully, we find that not all graphs intersect with either the vertical or the horizontal line.
 On the one hand, if the fixed budget is too large, the algorithm might solve the function before the budget is exceeded. [#]_ The algorithm performs better than the measurement is able to reflect, which can lead to a serious misinterpretations.
-The remedy is to define a final target value and measure the runtime if the final target is hit. [#]_
+The remedy is to define a \emph{final} target value and measure the runtime if the final target is hit. [#]_

 On the other hand, if the fixed target is too difficult, the algorithm may never hit the target under the given experimental conditions. [#]_
-The algorithm performs worse than the experiment is able to reflect, while we still get a lower bound for this runtime instance.
+The algorithm performs worse than the experiment is able to reflect, while we still get a lower bound for this missing runtime instance.
 A possible remedy is to run the algorithm longer.
 Another possible remedy is to use the final quality indicator value as measurement.
-This measurement however can only be interpreted as ranking result, defeating the original objective.
+This measurement however should only be interpreted as ranking result, defeating the original objective.
-A third (impartial) remedy is to use simulated restarts, see below.

-When a target value is never reached, the runtime (to reach the target) is undefined.
-However, in this case, we record and use the overall number of function evaluations in the corresponding run to compute simulated run-lengths, see below.
+A third (impartial) remedy is to record the overall number of function evaluations of this run and use simulated restarts, see below.

 .. [#] Even in continuous domain, from the view point of benchmarking,
        or application in the real world, or numerical precision, the set of